Tenants are looking for affordable comfort to complement their lavish lifestyles and access to the opposite sex

 Patrick Mwongera is a housing agent and the Secretary General of Professional Estate Agents of Kenya.

 He singles out areas near the Junction of Riara and Naivasha Roads in Dagoretti Corner, Racecourse, Wilson Airport Estate including Phenom Estate as some of the most affordable, best places for the middle class.
 Rent ranges between Sh35, 000 to Sh80, 000 for two to three bedroom apartments and Maisonettes.

-East of Uhuru highway Mwongera picks out rentals around USIU off the Thika Superhighway including Mirema and Kamakis along the Eastern Bypass.
+In areas East of Uhuru highway, Mwongera picks out rentals around USIU off the Thika Superhighway including Mirema and Kamakis along the Eastern Bypass.

 Mwongera explains that these areas “are close to the main amenities especially entertainment joints.
 The houses are better planned and managed compared to high end areas like Kilimani or Kileleshwa and thus have value for money in renting.”

 Syokimau area attracts mostly new money families but not singles or young couples

 Tenants in these areas are mostly “well-paid young executives who need affordable comfort to complement their lavish lifestyles and it’s easier for men to get beautiful young women and vice-versa!”

 Daniel Ojijo, CEO of Villa Care, also includes Mombasa Road, but excludes General Mathenge Drive in Westlands where some rentals will dent Sh400, 000 per month, “albeit very high quality” and so only make sense to expatriates.

 Urbanites have also been moving houses out of town to Athi River, Isinya and Juja where besides affordable apartments, the middle-class are also there as “first home owners and Sacco members also have housing schemes there” says Mwongera singling out “Syokimau as being mostly for (new money) families and not singles or young couples.”